enotriacoe/gww-theme/README.md

 `stencil push` uploads the compiled/bundled theme to the BigCommerce account so it can be activated.

-There are other commands but these are the basic ones we will need.
+There are other commands but these are the basic ones we will need

 ## Tech stack
 Cornerstone is built with Handlebars, Sass and Javascript.